 Which brings me to the ongoing labor dispute in the NFL.
 Generally, I lean toward the side of workers in most labor issues.
-To me, owners/business operators hold the vast majority of the cards so when a particular labor group can draw even or perhaps inch ahead, I feel it is a win for all workers.
+To me, owners/business operators hold the vast majority of the cards so when a particular labor group can draw even, or perhaps inch ahead, I feel it is a win for all workers.
 In this case, though, we are talking about millionaires fighting with fellow millionaires, and it leaves me cold.
 Regardless of who wins this fight, the loser will still be neck deep in money.

-In reality, all football fans in particular, and sports fans in general are the losers here because no matter how is shakes out, the fan will foot the bill for someones increased revenue.
+In reality, all football fans in particular, and sports fans in general are the losers here because no matter how is shakes out, the fan will foot the bill for someone's increased revenue.

 Anyone who knows me, knows that I am a big sports fan.
 I follow all the professional sports teams of Philadelphia, and up until recently was able to attend a few Eagles games each year.
 So it is not easy for me to say that I hope there is no football season this year.
-I hope the two sides cannot come to an agreement to share the billions of dollars at stake, and decide the play chicken with the sport.
+I hope the two sides cannot come to an agreement to share the billions of dollars at stake, and decide to play chicken with the sport.
 I hope that their resistance to compromise (by the way, when did compromise become an indicator of weakness?), causes a complete cancellation of the 2011-12 football season.

 More importantly, I hope that fans like myself come to realize that sports is just a diversion from life, not life itself.
 That we can enjoy our Sundays (and Monday nights, and sometimes Thursday nights, and, yes even Thanksgiving) without the sport.
 I hope that we find more time to spend with our families, more time to walk in the neighborhood or the local park.
 More time to read, listen to music or go to a movie.
 I hope we find that it is nice to watch a football game, but not necessary.
 Then, perhaps, when the labor dispute is settled, the embattled millionaires will realize that they need us more than we need them and sports will revert back to its proper priority in life.